bolly-biophysics/peptides-llps-MD/README.md

+This work mainly discusses the aggregation characteristics of charged peptide chains in ionic environments.
+The relevant files are explained as follows:

 The AIMD folder contains two initial inp files (2-Arg system and 2-Asp system), and a program for analyzing the distance between sodium ions and oxygen atoms.

 The GaMD folder contains initial structure file, force field file, simulation control file, as well as a program for performing reweighting analysis.